 p) Ensure the economical expenditure of funds entrusted by the employer.

-s) Perform duties associated with the application of timesheet rules, regularly monitor the compliance of subordinate employees with timesheets in accordance with rules specified by the employer’s internal regulations.
+s) Perform duties associated with the application of rules for working hours records, regularly monitor the compliance of subordinate employees with recording working hours in accordance with rules specified by the employer’s regulations.

-(3) Senior employees are tasked with conducting preliminary examinations of subordinate employees in the event of suspected alcohol or controlled substance abuse, administered using a breath test or by collecting a saliva or sweat sample.
+(3) Heads of units are tasked with conducting preliminary examinations of subordinate employees in the event of suspected alcohol or controlled substance abuse, administered using a breath test or by collecting a saliva or sweat sample.

 (1) The employer is obliged to provide employees with working conditions suitable for the proper performance of work tasks without risk to health or property.
-In case any impediments are detected, the employer is obliged to take measures to eliminate them.
+In case any defects are detected, the employer is obliged to adopt measures to eliminate them.

-(3) Employees are required to submit to inspections and/or personal searches specified in subsection 2.
+(3) Employees are obliged to submit to inspections and/or personal searches specified in paragraph 2.

-(4) Should an inspector tasked with conducting an inspection or personal search as set out in subsection 2 establish an attempted theft of the employer’s property, he/she is obliged to provide a written statement.
+(4) Should an inspector tasked with conducting an inspection or personal search as set out in paragraph 2 find out an attempted theft of the employer’s property, he/she is obliged to provide a written statement.
 The statement must include a list of items which the employee attempted to steal, a description of the circumstances of the attempted theft and a statement issued by the inspector.
 The statement must be signed by all parties.
-In case an attempted theft of the employer’s property is classified as a misdemeanour or criminal offence, the employer shall notify the relevant public authorities or criminal prosecuting authorities.
+In case an attempted theft of the employer’s property is classified as an offence or crime, the employer shall notify the relevant public administration bodies or prosecuting authorities.

-(5) In case imminent action is necessary in order to avert damage to the employer, employees are obliged to intervene.
+(5) In case immediate action is necessary in order to avert damage impending to the employer, employees are obliged to intervene.
 Employees may refrain from doing so in case of significant obstacles or in case doing so would expose them or others to danger or harm.

-(6) In case an employee is lacking suitable working conditions, he/she is obliged to notify a superior senior employee.
+(6) In case an employee finds out he/she lacks suitable working conditions, he/she is obliged to notify a superior senior employee.

-(7) Employees are required to reimburse the employer for any material or immaterial damage incurred as a result of a culpable breach of duty by the employee, observing the relevant rules set out by the Labour Code.
+(7) Employees are obliged to compensate the employer for any material or immaterial damage incurred as a result of a culpable breach of duty by the employee, applying the relevant rules set out by the LC.

-(8) Employees are required to provide the employer with all necessary assistance in connection with the application of responsibility for shortfall in entrusted valuables as well as in the case of liability for the loss of entrusted items (i.e. material liability).
-Employees are required to follow instructions associated with the execution of an inventory of entrusted valuables or items.
+(8) Employees are obliged to provide the employer with all necessary assistance in connection with the assertion of liability for entrusted valuables, which must be accounted for by the employee, as well as of liability for the loss of entrusted items (i.e. material liability).
+Employees are obliged to follow instructions associated with the execution of an inventory taking of entrusted valuables or items.

-(1) The violation of employee obligations set out in this Employment Code shall be considered by the employer to constitute a breach of the employee’s legally stipulated obligations to work performed.
+(1) The breach of employee obligations set out in this Employment Code, as well as the breach of employee obligations stipulated by other MU regulations, shall be considered by the employer a breach of the employee’s legally stipulated obligations related to work performed.

 b) Refusal to undergo tests in the event of suspected alcohol or controlled substance abuse.